kristenkinnearohlmann/race-stats-tracker/README.md

 ## Install Instructions

-1. Ensure Rails 6.0 is installed on your local machine
+1. Ensure the following are installed on your machine:
+   1. Rails 6.0
+   1. Node
-1. Ensure Node and npm are installed on your local machine
+   1. npm
 1. Clone this repo to your local machine
 1. In the `backend` directory
   1. Run `bundle install`